adobe/node-fetch-retry/README.md

 ## Usage

 This library works the same as the normal [`fetch api`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), but with some added features.

+For instance, you can set a `headers` object in the `options` used to make the HTTP(S) request.

 ### Default Behavior